Upcoming Major Declaration Sessions

-A degree in Government and Political Economy equips students with theoretical and practical knowledge concerning many different dimensions of politics, including:
+A degree in Government equips students with theoretical and practical knowledge concerning many different dimensions of politics, including:

-- Domestic political institution and processes in the United States and throughout the world;
+- Domestic political institutions and processes in the United States and throughout the world;

 - International and transnational relations; and